 The Capital Adequacy Ratio is the proportion of the regulatory capital to risk weighted assets and 'off balance-sheet' items, expressed as a percentage.
-The minimum Capital Adequacy Ratio required by Bank of Albania is 12%, while the Bank has maintained this ratio at 12.93% as at 31 December 2011.
+The minimum Capital Adequacy Ratio required by Bank of Albania is 12%, while the Bank has maintained this ratio at 14.3% as at 31 December 2012.

 The Modified Capital Adequacy Ratio is the proportion of the base capital to risk-weighted assets and 'off balance-sheet' items, expressed as a percentage.
-The minimum modified capital adequacy is 6%.
+The minimum modified capital adequacy is 6%, while the Bank has maintained this ratio at 13.0% as at 31 December 2012.